 Get to know me

 Hi, I’m Nicole!
-I became a doula because I believe every family deserves to feel cared for, supported, and empowered in this tender season.
+I became a doula because I believe every family deserves to feel cared for, supported, and empowered in the fourth trimester.
 I am calm, compassionate, and nonjudgmental, offering both practical newborn care and the emotional support parents need to truly rest and bond.
 With over 8 years in Human Resources, I also uniquely support families navigating their careers and family transition with confidence and clarity.

 Approach